 Add in immigration challenges, the small amount of computer science degrees graduating each year in comparison to the number of technology-related job openings and you can see why executives and HR alike across the US are worried about how they will meet these business challenges.

 With the demand for technology hires accelerating, coding bootcamps are increasingly the solution for talent acquisitions teams across the country.
-In fact, over 250 tech companies have hired a Grand Circus bootcamp graduate in the Great Lakes area, including Quicken Loans, Meridian, Spectrum Health, GE Digital, Herman Miller, Blue Cross Blue Shield of Michigan, GM, Ford, Fathead, Ally Financial, Autobooks, United Shore and many more.
+In fact, over 250 tech companies have hired a Grand Circus bootcamp graduate in the Great Lakes area, including Rocket Mortgage, Meridian, Spectrum Health, GE Digital, Herman Miller, Blue Cross Blue Shield of Michigan, GM, Ford, Fathead, Ally Financial, Autobooks, United Shore and many more.

 We don’t follow the traditions of institutional education because we know that the tech industry is anything but traditional.
 We know that there are some misconceptions about coding bootcamps floating out there, let’s see if we can clear some of them up for you.

 5 Misconceptions About Hiring a Coding Bootcamp Graduate

 Misconception #1 – “To be a developer you need a computer science degree”

 There are numerous examples of some of the best developers in the industry that are college dropouts.
 Coding bootcamps take an application-based approach to training.
 Each day is structured to train students not just on technical proficiency but also the soft skills needed to be a successful team member in the real world.

 If you took a four-year course on learning how to play basketball but never actually stepped onto a court, how well do you think you could play the game?

 What about if you learned how to play basketball and paralleled that with daily practice – how much would that accelerate your progress?

 Coding bootcamps create amazing junior developers because we focus on building things rather than relying on testing for the amount of information someone is capable of retaining.
 Being a great developer is more about solving problems than typing on a keyboard.